Latent Self-Exciting Point Process Model for Spatial-Temporal Networks: Experiments with real--world data

 In this section we report on our experiments using two distinctly different real-world datasets.
 The first dataset describes gang-rivalry networks in the Hollenbeck police division of Los Angeles~\cite{Tita}, and the second dataset is from a popular location-based social networking service {\em Gowalla}~\cite{Gowalla}.
 The rest of the section is organized as follows: We next describe both datasets; Then we conduct experiments on identity-inference problems in Section~\ref{sub:inferring}.
 Finally, we evaluate LPPM for event prediction problem in Section~\ref{subsub:prediction}

-\subsection{Data Description}
+\subsection{Data description}

-\paragraph{LAPD dataset} Hollenbeck is a 15.2 square mile (39.4 km2) policing division of the Los Angeles Police Department (LAPD), located on the eastern edge of the City of Los Angeles, with approximately 220,000 residents.
+\paragraph{\textbf{LAPD dataset}} Hollenbeck is a 15.2 square mile (39.4 km2) policing division of the Los Angeles Police Department (LAPD), located on the eastern edge of the City of Los Angeles, with approximately 220,000 residents.
 Overall, 31 active criminal street gangs were identified in Hollenbeck between 1999-2002~\cite{Tita}.
 These gangs formed at least 40 unique rivalries, which are responsible for the vast majority of violent exchanges observed between gangs.
 Between November 14, 1999 and September 28, 2002 (1049 days), there were 1208 violent crimes attributed to criminal street gangs in the area.
 Of these, 1132 crimes explicitly identify the gang affiliation of the suspect, victim, or both.
 The remaining events include crimes such as `shots fired' which are known to be gang related, but the intended victim and suspect gang is not clear.
-For each violent crime, the collected information includes the street address where the crime occurred as well as the date and time of the event~\cite{Tita} , allowing examination of the spatial-temporal dynamics of gang violence.
+For each violent crime, the collected information includes the street address where the crime occurred as well as the date and time of the event~\cite{Tita}, allowing examination of the spatial-temporal dynamics of gang violence.
 In Figure~\ref{fig:3relations} we show temporal and spatial distribution of interactions between three most active gangs.
+For this dataset, we found that each pair is characterized by a simple Gaussian.
+This could be treated as a special case of GMM with $C=1$.